afshinator/wattage-plots/README.txt

 Wattage Plots (of data pulled in from .csv file, using D3.js library)

-- Afshin Mokhtari, July 2013
+By: Afshin Mokhtari, Aug 2013

-Data is from http://plotwatt.com/plotwatt_appliance_data.csv.
+Data: from folks at PlotWatt.com.
 Look and feel mostly thanks to Twitters bootstrap.

+Motivation: Learn me some D3.
+Have some fun.

+Battle Plan: Encapsulate some D3 graphs, and use that power (instantiation of mixed bag of graphs at will) to show some data in a meaningful way.

+--
+How to view my app:

 If you're accessing these files from a web server, pull up index.html as normal and everything should work fine if you preserved the directory structure.

 If you directly drag index.html from your desktop into the browser, Chrome and IE will have problems accessing local files on desktop; Firefox will let you though.

 If you feel like using a CDN instead of my references to the .js files from index.html, go ahead and modify those <script> lines at the bottom of index.html.
+This project uses the D3.js visualiation library, and Twitters Bootstrap css & js, and so also Jquery.

 ---